dont-doubt/dont-doubt/README.md

 </div>

 # Hello!
-Hello!
-Nice to see you on my GitHub page!<br>
+Welcome to my GitHub page — glad you're here!

-I can work on both backend and frontend sides, as well as working on desktop applications<br>
+I'm a full-stack developer with a strong background in both backend and frontend development, as well as experience in building desktop applications and automating browser tasks.

-I speak English and Russian<br>
+While the majority of my development experience lies within the Java ecosystem, I'm also proficient in modern web technologies and tools.

-# Languages and tools
+# 🛠️ Languages and tools
-I'm developing using these languages and tools:
-(grading by my expirience and knowledge)

-#### Good:
+Here’s a breakdown of the technologies I use, graded by my experience level:

+### Strong experience:
+Java Ecosystem:
-- Java (My general language)
+- Java (Primary language)
 - Kotlin
-- JavaScript / TypeScript
-- HTML
-- CSS / SCSS
+- Gradle
 - JavaFX
+- JVM bytecode
+- Playwright (for browser automation)

+Web Development:
-- Gradle
+- TypeScript
 - React
+- TailwindCSS
-- Tailwind CSS
+- Vue
 - NextJS
+- Nuxt
+- Vite

-#### Ok:
+#### Intermediate experience:
 - C++
+- C#
+- Rust
-- GLSL Shaders
+- OpenGL, GLSL
 - Python
-- JVM bytecode
-- Batch
+- Batch scripting
-- OpenGL

 #### Sufficient:
 - ANTLR4
-- SQL
-- C#
-- ASM
-- Ant
+- Assembly
-- IntelliJ IDEA Plugins, Grammar-Kit / JFlex